WOTvision/wot1/README.md

 This is what this project wants to do.

 If it gets funded, that is.
+It's not impossible - just hasn't happened so far.
+It even has a way of making money: as fees in article transactions.

 # Tech documentation